Skip to content

 Access Control & RBAC

-Role-based access control with an Authorization kernel, deny-by-default, so every check is explicit rather than assumed.
+Org-scoped RBAC with hierarchy roll-down and entitlements, deny-by-default, so every check is explicit rather than assumed.
+A ReBAC engine and PDP sit alongside it.

 Contracts all the way down

-The platform is split into kernels (Tenancy, Crypto, Audit, Events, Authorization) and domain modules (Organization, Identity, AccessControl, Directory, Federation, Webhooks, AuditQuery).
+The framework is split into kernels (Tenancy, Crypto, Audit, Events, Authorization, Usage) and domain modules (Organization, Identity, Otp, AccessControl, Directory, Provisioning, Federation, SamlIdp, OAuthServer, Governance, TokenVault, ExternalActions, Webhooks, AuditQuery, AuditStreaming).
 Each is interface-driven: you resolve a contract like Organizations or UserDirectory from the container and get a working implementation, which you can swap for your own without touching the call sites.

 Standards and compliance